 Learn to Hunt, Trap, & Shoot Program

-- Classroom Session: Focuses on teaching the laws and regulations, biology, hunting and scouting techniques, and recommended equipment for hunting the target species.
+- Classroom sessions on laws and regulations, biology, hunting, scouting techniques, and recommended equipment.

-- Range Session: Focuses on teaching and practice of shooting techniques and shot placement.
+- Range sessions that include practice of shooting techniques and shot placement.

-- Hunt Session: Pairs participants with seasoned hunters in either a small group (two students to one mentor) or one-on-one, depending on the target species.
+- Hunt sessions where participants pair with seasoned hunters in either a small group (two students to one mentor) or one-on-one.

-- Seminars: Mini workshops (one to three hours) focus on a particular hunting topic (e.g., cooking wild game, picking a gun that fits you, field dressing wild game, turkey calling, waterfowl calling).
-Seminars are also used as a refresher or elective portion for the multi-day workshops.
+- Seminars: Mini workshops (one to three hours) on a particular hunting topic such as cooking wild game, selecting a firearm, field dressing wild game, turkey calling, and waterfowl calling.
+Seminars are a refresher or elective portion for the multi-day workshops.

-- Mentored Hunts: Provide participants with a safe and educational experience with an experienced hunter.
+- Mentored hunts: Participants are paired with an experienced hunter for a safe and educational experience.
 Mentored hunts are operated either as small group hunts (two students to one mentor) or one-on-one hunts.